TheSHEEEP/godotccd/README.md

 There is!
 And it showcases the extreme speed difference between doing collision checks with freshly added shapes via Godot's Area and godotccd shapes.

-To be fair, though, it also shows that the fastest variant is actually Godot's area after all shapes have been added and "registered" by its physics world.
-Of course, that is only fast as long as nothing moves or is removed/added, etc. which isn't realistic in all cases - hence the need for this module.

 Simply open the project under /demo.
 But don't forget to compile the module first.

+To be fair, though, it also shows that the fastest Godot variant is actually Godot's area after all shapes have been added and "registered" by its physics world.
+Of course, that is only fast as long as nothing moves or is removed/added, etc. which isn't realistic in all cases - hence the need for this module.
+And even this fastest case is still slower than using godotccd for the same check.

 ### Hints

-**Generous Cylinders:** Please note that both GJK and MPR methods always (at least in my tests) find a few more collisions when cylinders are involved than Godot's Area.
-If that is down to Godot's physics not knowing about all objects yet or if libccd is more "generous" in what it considers an intersection or if one of the libraries' cylinder math is faulty - unknown.
-If this is a problem for your case, you might be better off not using cylinders, or decreasing their size for godotccd.
+**Cylinders:**
+Note that ccd's cylinders have their pivot at their bottom, instead of their middle like Godot's cylinders.

-**Prepare Your Shapes:** Since there is a rather large cost in creating new native objects from GDScript (as well as a certain overhead in calling native functions), it is wise to have the boxes, spheres and cylinders you need created beforehand.
+**Prepare Your Shapes:**
+Since there is a rather large cost in creating new native objects from GDScript (as well as a certain overhead in calling native functions), it is wise to have the boxes, spheres and cylinders you need created beforehand.
 Even initialized, if possible.
 Not strictly necessary, mind you, as it is still very fast doing ad-hoc as the demo shows.
 But if you're using this module, you probably need to squeeze as much performance as possible.

-**GJK vs MPR:** Supposedly, MPR is faster, but a bit less accurate.
+**GJK vs MPR:**
+Supposedly, MPR is faster, but a bit less accurate.
 In my tests, I couldn't really see any difference in performance (and I did my demo test with up to 10000 comparisons...).
-And neither could I find any significant difference in accuracy.
-Maybe those differences would show up with much larger/smaller objects.
+And neither could I find any difference in accuracy.
+Maybe those differences would show up with much larger/smaller objects or under other circumstance that I did not encounter.
 But as it is, I have a no real recommendation here.

+**The collision results are not 100% equal to Godot's!**
+That is true.
+If you need a module that returns 100% the same results as Godot, this module is not for you.

+Most likely due to differences in how collision math is done internally between Godot and libccd, you will find a few collisions checks (usually in very close call cases) to not return the same result in Godot and godotccd. Í've never found this to affect more than 1-5% of cases, but it does happen.

+My findings on this phenomenon are, that if it happens...
+1. Spheres are entirely unaffected (most likely due to the rotation being irrelevant).
+2. Boxes are only affected if they are rotated.
+3. Cylinders are always affected.
+4. For boxes, libccd is more likely to report a collision where Godot doesn't.
+For cylinders, the opposite is true.
+5. The more "wild" the rotations, the more likely that anything is affected.